tobybreckon/bee-wi/README.txt

 The library is documented as follows:

-- BeeWi Camera Buggy SDK Documentation.pdf
+- BeeWi Camera Buggy SDK Documentation (.doc, .pdf and .html)

 Exercises using the SDK are provided as follows: